 MSN/MHA Dual Degree

-An MSN represents one of the best degrees for expert-level, patient-centered care, while an MHA accommodates those looking to advance administrative practices in healthcare.
-Graduates of a dual MSN/MHA are prepared for administrative roles in any healthcare facility.
+An MSN represents one of the best degrees for expert-level, patient-centered care, while an MHA might fit those looking to advance administrative practices in healthcare.
+Graduates of a dual MSN/MHA are prepared for executive-level administrative roles in any healthcare facility.

 MSN/MPH Dual Degree

-An MSN/MPH dual degree targets those who desire an MS in nursing and a master in public health.
+An MSN/MPH dual degree targets those who desire a master's in nursing and public health.
 This degree covers advanced topics in clinical nursing, nursing theory, and healthcare services for low- and high-risk populations.

 MSN/MPA Dual Degree

-Graduates with an MSN/MPA earn a master's degree in nursing and a master’s in public administration.
-This dual degree nursing program online targets nurses who want to manage a nonprofit or public organization related to nursing and healthcare.
+Graduates with an MSN/MPA earn a master's degree in nursing and public administration.
+This online dual degree nursing program targets nurses who want to manage a nonprofit or public organization related to nursing and healthcare.

 Are you ready to earn your online nursing degree?